HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/0-graphql/index.md

 There are many.
 You can read [how Facebook sees it](https://facebook.github.io/relay/docs/thinking-in-graphql.html).
 Also, the [GraphQL site](https://graphql.org/learn/) provides more information on how to use GraphQL.

-## API requirements

-When sending queries, there are some things you should be aware of:

-**1. The HTTP method must be POST**
-- You will get a HTTP 405 error when using other methods.

-**2. Content-Type must be either "application/graphql" or "application/json"**
-- You will get a HTTP 415 Error if this header is not present.

 ## cURL examples

 The examples below send a GraphQL query using HTTP POST to `https://api.digitransit.fi/routing/v1/routers/hsl/index/graphql`.
 This example query asks the server to find a stop with the ID "HSL:1040129" and return its name, latitude and longitude coordinates, and whether is is accessible by wheelchair.